 Result 5 (Between Treatments WM2D and WW1D).
-Delayed weekly bargainers are observed to be equally strong against delayed monthly bargainers and weekly bargainers as the initial proposer, and to be stronger against weekly bargainers than against delayed monthly bargainers as the initial respondent.
-The latter difference is only marginally statistically significant.
+Delayed weekly bargainers are observed to be equally strong against delayed monthly bargainers and weekly bargainers as initial proposer, and to be significantly stronger against weekly bargainers than against delayed monthly bargainers as initial respondent.

-We therefore find that delayed weekly bargainers perceive their bargaining power to be similar against delayed monthly bargainers and against weekly bargainers, whereas delayed monthly bargainers perceive their bargaining power against delayed weekly bargainers to be somewhat greater than weekly bargainers do.
-The former finding rejects prediction (B2) under EXD but is consistent with QHD, suggesting once again a pronounced present bias (it also rejects near-future bias); the latter finding, however, rejects that part of prediction (B2) under QHD which agrees with EXD.
-As explained in Section 3.2, HYD makes the very same predictions as QHD that the previous results confirm but can additionally rationalize this last finding: When impatience diminishes at the appropriate speed, the front-end delay of the monthly bargainer may put this type into an even stronger position than the weekly one as the initial proposer.
+We therefore find that delayed weekly bargainers perceive their bargaining power to be roughly similar against delayed monthly bargainers and against weekly bargainers, whereas delayed monthly bargainers perceive their bargaining power against delayed weekly bargainers to be greater than weekly bargainers.
+The former finding rejects prediction (B2) under EXD but is consistent with QHD, suggesting once again a pronounced present bias (it also rejects near-future bias); the latter finding, however, rejects that part of prediction (B2) under QHD where it agrees with EXD.
+Though the qualifications and discussion regarding Treatment WM2D, following result 2, apply here as well, recall that HYD makes the very same predictions as QHD that the previous results confirm, and it can additionally rationalize this last finding (cf. Section 3.2).
+When impatience diminishes at the appropriate speed, the front-end delay of the monthly bargainer may put this type into an even stronger position than the weekly one as the initial proposer.